iszczesniak/cpp/memory/index.md

 elision* or *copy/move constructor elision*.
 It applies to no other constructor, and to no assignment operator.
-I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide not only the copy constructor, but also the move constructor.
+I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide both the copy and move constructors, though doesn't apply to other constructors.
 However, we need to note that the standard calls it the **copy/move elision**.

 There used to be two versions of the RVO: named and unnamed.
 In C++11 both became the constructor elision.
 However, in C++17, what used to